Kraken VS Gemini: Crypto Exchange Comparison

 Kraken uses a common type of fee schedule that takes a look at the traders’ status as buyers (makers) and sellers (takers) and their trading volume over a course of 30 days.
 Makers enjoy slightly lower fees.

 Kraken has the following fees for deposits made with fiat payment through wire transfers: an additional 5€ for international wire transfers made in EUR, $5 for domestic wire transfers in USD, and $10 with SWIFT International wire transfer.
 The fees are higher for withdrawals.
+Kraken only supports debit and credit card deposits for CAD.

 Gemini doesn’t charge you for deposits, and the first 30 monthly withdrawals are free as well, but otherwise, it has higher trading fees than Kraken.
 It uses the same maker and taker fee schedule on a sliding scale where the amount of Bitcoin or Ether being exchanged is ranked from light to massive in volume.
-The maker and taker fee starts at 1.00% for light traders and go as low as 0.10% or 0.00% as the trading volume increases.
+The maker and taker fee starts at 1.00% for light traders and goes as low as 0.10% or 0.00% as the trading volume increases.

 If you’re in earnest about crypto trading, you won’t have any problems with neither of these crypto exchanges.
 The one caveat is that their website layout might have a serious feel to it in the beginning, especially the Gemini one.
 It features lots of charts and crypto lingo that could seem off-putting for beginners.